 A Norwegian company, plans to mine Engebø mountain in south-west Norway for rutile, a titanium mineral used for pigments in paint, plastics and paper.

-Førdefjorden is one of the country’s most important spawning grounds for cod and salmon and a site where whales and porpoises congregate.
+Førdefjorden is one of the country’s most important spawning grounds for cod and salmon.
+And it´s also a site where whales and porpoises congregate.

-The waste will cover 13% of the bottom of the fjord and the seabed is rised with 150 meters.
-This could mean the end for abundant fishing in the fjord and for the only known coastal spawning area for the endangered species blue ling.
+The waste will cover 13% of the bottom of the fjord and the seabed will rise with 150 meters.
+This could mean the end for abundant fishing in the fjord.
+And it will destroy the only known coastal spawning area for the endangered species blue ling.

-Environmentalists promised civil disobedience after the governments controversial plan, and people making a living in the fjord are worried that we are going to take a huge risk with nature.
+Environmentalists promised civil disobedience after the governments controversial plan.
+People making a living in the fjord are worried that we are going to take a huge risk with nature.